alajusticia/laravel-logins/README.md

 - Track each login, attaching information about the device (device type, device name, OS, browser, IP address) and the context (date, location)
 - Save this information in your database, allowing you to display it in the user's account
 - Notify users of a new login, along with the information collected
-- Offer your users the ability to log out a specific device, all the devices except the current one, or all at once.
+- Offer your users the ability to log out a specific device, all the devices except the current one, or all at once
 - Log out a device, without affecting the other remembered devices (each remembered session has its own token)
+- You can also enable tracking of Sanctum personal access tokens, useful when authenticating mobile apps for example

 _____